wiseman-timelord/AppRunner/README.md

 Checking App...
-App.exe is running...
+...App is running...
-....Terminating App.
+...Terminating App.

 SUCCESS: The process with PID 7016 (child process of PID 2180) has been terminated.

 Running App...
-...App.exe Executed.
+...App Executed.

 ...Script Is Complete.